sharkwouter/minigalaxy/README.md

 Feel free to join the [Minigalaxy Discord](https://discord.gg/RC4cXVD) if you would like to help out.

-## Known issues

-Expect to see the following issues:

-* Some games will always show there is an update available.
-* The option to open the store page for games doesn't work at the moment.

 ## Special thanks

 Special thanks goes out to all contributors: